 What to do: In case of petty issues, such as boredom, or minor disagreements, you can make some small amendments and bring your relationship on track.
 But if your relationship is at risk due to issues such as disrespect and finances, it is essential to work on them by talking about it with your partner.

-One or more reasons could be responsible for a charming romantic relationship to fail.
-If you have realized that now and do not want your relationship to fail, give a thought, work on your own self, help your partner, and try every possible way to bring your relationship on track.
+Any number of problems can lead a relationship to fail.
+To build and maintain a happy and strong partnership, commit to working on your own self, support your partner, and try every possible way to bring your relationship on track.

 Do you have any tips or experiences to share?
 Leave your comments below.